maxjiang216/maxjiang216.github.io/_posts/2024-09-01-gpt-debate.md

 **Moderator (M)**:

 Good evening, Mr. Smith, Mr. Jones, and our valued viewers at home.
 Tonight, we have an Oxford-style debate featuring Mr. Smith and Mr. Jones.
-The topic of tonight's debate is: "The apparent fine-tuning of the universe is a good reason to believe in theism."
+The topic of tonight's debate is: "the apparent fine-tuning of the universe is a compelling reason to believe in theism."

 Mr. Smith will be arguing in favor of the resolution, while Mr. Jones will be arguing against it.
 Mr. Smith won the coin flip and chose to give his opening and closing statements first.